santoshgedela/APMDC-TASK/README.md

      3. I created one folder called assets, in that i have uploaded few images which are used to desing my webpage. step2 :
    1. I divided my web page into differenbt sections;
-   i have used most popular css properties like :
+   i have used most popular css properties like :,

-                                                   display:flex
+                                                   display:flex,

-                                                   justify-content : space-between
+                                                   justify-content : space-between,

-                                                   flex-wrap:wrap
+                                                   flex-wrap:wrap,

                                                    to make the webpage responsive i use those css properties.
 I used html,css Technologies for this task.I have diveded